Resources / For families

 Signs to look out for

 Just like in adults, the most common symptoms of depression in kids are low mood and/or irritability.
-But not all kids recognize they’re depressed, or can put it into words, so it may come out in different ways, like:
+But not all kids recognize or understand what they feel could be depression.
+And some kids don’t have the words, the desire, or the communication skills to tell you how they feel.
+So, those feelings express themselves in their behavior instead.
+Watch for different indicators like:

-Trouble with focus.
-Along with worse concentration and memory, your child may find it hard to make even small decisions.
+• Trouble with focus.
+Along with a drop in concentration and memory, your child may find it hard to make even small decisions.

-Changes at school.
-You may notice a drop in your child’s grades, or find that they’re not doing or finishing assignments.
+• Changes at school.
+You may notice your child’s grades slipping, or find that they’re not doing or finishing assignments.
+They could also lose interest in subjects and teachers who they used to enjoy.

 When to get support

 It can be tough to determine if your child is just feeling sad or experiencing depression.
-The best strategy may be to not second-guess yourself.
+Don’t second-guess yourself.
 If you notice a change in your child’s mood, how they’re doing in school, or what’s going on with their friends, talk to their pediatrician or another health care professional.
+Starting the conversation and creating space for your child to express their feelings can help either way.

-At Brightline, we have coaching programs that can help kids build coping skills for when they’re feeling sad or down.
+We can help, too.
+Brightline’s coaching programs can help kids build coping skills for when they’re feeling sad or down.
 We also offer therapy with a licensed therapist for depression.
-Based on your child’s symptoms, we can help you determine the right level of care for what they’re going through — and we’ll get through it, together.
+Based on your child’s symptoms, we can help you determine the right level of care for what they’re going through — and we’ll help your family get through it together.